 When you have finished specifying the options, select the Find button.
-You should now see a report listing every page searched, with the number of matches:
+You should now see a report listing every page searched and the number of matches:

-When you have finished previewing how the pages will change, either:
+Review the matches.
+When you have finished previewing how the pages will change, do one of the following:

-- Perform the replace operation by selecting the Replace matches button
+- perform the replace operation by selecting Replace matches

-- Go back and edit your ‘find’ options by selecting the Edit search button
+- go back and edit your find and replace options by selecting Edit search

-Note: be sure that you are happy with the preview of changes.
-If you go ahead with the ‘replace’ operation, you cannot undo it in a single operation.
-To undo the changes requires visiting each page and restoring the previous version via the page history.
+Caution: be sure that you're happy with the preview before you proceed and replace the matches.
+It's not possible to undo the replace in a single operation; it requires visiting each page to restore the previous version via the page history.